ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 17 YouTube is crashing on startup or redirecting me to a page after applying patches

-You might be missing [MicroG GmsCore](https://github.com/revanced/GmsCore/releases/latest).
+You might be missing [microG GmsCore](https://github.com/revanced/GmsCore/releases/latest).
 Install it.
 Or you might be patching a split APK file (refer to `16`).

 ## 18 YouTube Watch history is not being saved